All Products

 COMPONENT_SQL

-Combines multiple SQL statements into a single script for compilation and execution.
-This is ideal for complex query scenarios, such as nested subqueries or multi-step operations.
-By submitting the entire script at once, a unified execution plan is generated.
-The job only needs to be queued and executed once, leading to more efficient resource use.
+Allows you to combine multiple SQL statements into a single script for unified compilation and execution.
+This is ideal for complex query scenarios such as nested subqueries or multi-step operations.
+By submitting the entire script at once and generating a unified execution plan, the job only needs to be queued and executed once, making resource utilization more efficient.

 24